CoBHA/CoBHRM-FHIR-IG/input/pagecontent/index.md

 - Example instances of FHIR resources demonstrating how FHIR data in the formats specified here can capture the information for example BHA client criteria

 ### Getting Started
- WHAT YOU NEED TO KNOW:

 This implementation guide is built using [FHIR R4](https://hl7.org/fhir/R4/index.html).
+An understanding of FHIR is important in knowing how to implement the data exchange patterns specified here.

 See the [Implementation Guidance](guidance.html) for further guidance.